finnish-heritage-agency/ansible-role-csc-siptools/README.md

     - backup
 ```

-You can specify different parameters for the role:
+You must specify the `siptools_user` variable.
+This can be done when specifying
+the role:

 ```
 - name: Install siptools for 'bob'